-There is a famous medieval song called ‘Song of Roland’ which describes the perfect knight who follows the ideals of chivalry – This ‘perfect knight’ is described as having military prowess, social fellowship and ‘unwavering loyalty’ in his conduct.
+There is a famous medieval song called ‘Song of Roland’ which describes the perfect knight who follows the ideals of chivalry – This ‘perfect knight’ is described as having military prowess, social fellowship, and ‘unwavering loyalty in his conduct.

-For example when Knights were taken prisoner ‘chivalry’ rules dictated that they were well looked after during their time in captivity. knights were never harmed or killed but exchanged for a ransom which was usually a very reasonable negotiation.
+For example, when Knights were taken prisoner ‘chivalry’ rules dictated that they were well looked after during their time in captivity. knights were never harmed or killed but exchanged for a ransom which was usually a very reasonable negotiation.

 Another important rule of the medieval knight was to ‘never strike a defenseless opponent during a battle’.

-As the medieval period progress chivalry became more specific and rigid and definite rules were introduced as how a knight should ride his horse, attend tournaments and perform in
+As the medieval period progressed chivalry became more specific and rigid and definite rules were introduced as to how a knight should ride his horse, attend tournaments and perform in

-By around the 13th century chivalry had become a mixture of military rules, religious duties, courtly love and Virtues of “faith, hope, charity, justice, strength, moderation and loyalty!
+By around the 13th-century chivalry had become a mixture of military rules, religious duties, courtly love, and Virtues of “faith, hope, charity, justice, strength, moderation and loyalty!

 Martial exercise and military virtue continued to be an integral to the concept of chivalry right until the final days of the Medieval Period

-Improved weapons and armor of medieval infantry such as archers and other foot-soldiers would make the ‘medieval knight’ less important and there was simply no longer the opportunity for the medieval knight to show his ‘skill’, ‘bravery’ and ‘Chivalry’ on the battle field.
+Improved weapons and armor of medieval infantry such as archers and other foot-soldiers would make the ‘medieval knight’ less important and there was simply no longer the opportunity for the medieval knight to show his ‘skill’, ‘bravery’, and ‘Chivalry’ on the battlefield.

-As other advanced weapons were invented and introduced to the battlefield the influence of the medieval knight declined – when ‘gunpowder weapons’ were introduced this was the final nail in the coffin for the knight and ‘the age of chivalry’.
+As other advanced weapons were invented and introduced to the battlefield the influence of the medieval knight declined – when ‘gunpowder weapons’ were introduced this was the final nail in the coffin for the knight and ‘the age of chivalry.

 ‘The end of the Middle Ages was also the end of Chivalry‘